-2.5 Public input
+2.5 Public Input

-Six public meetings-one in each Iowa DOT District-were held and were very well attended by bicycling advocates, trail supporters, elected and appointed officials from local communities, and interested citizens.
+Six public meetings-one in each Iowa DOT District-were held and very well attended by bicycling advocates, trail supporters, elected and appointed officials from local communities, and interested citizens.
 Since these meetings occurred early in the planning process, only a brief presentation explaining the timeline and goals of the project was given.
 The true focus of the meeting was to learn from the public what they think is being done well, what they think can be done better, and how the plans goals should be achieved.

-In order to gain this type of input, topical exhibits focusing on education, encouragement, enforcement, and engineering were displayed and participants were asked to write comments on one half of each exhibit to indicate what is done well in Iowa and on the other half write ideas as to what could be done better.
-Another set of exhibits presented the draft goals of the Long-Range Plan and participants were invited to write ideas as to how to achieve each goal.
-Table 2.1 and Table 2.2 provide a summary of the input received.
+To gain this type of input, topical exhibits focusing on education, encouragement, enforcement, and engineering (four of the "5 Es") were displayed and participants were asked to write comments on one half of each exhibit to indicate what is done well in Iowa and on the other half write ideas as to what could be done better.
+Another set of exhibits presented the draft goals of the Plan and participants were invited to write ideas as to how to achieve each goal.